shankarcs/scripted-and-declarative-pipeline-demo/README.md

 ---

-**A demonstration of Scripted Pipeline with Stages to run a Python script**
+**A demonstration of Declarative Pipeline with Stages to run a Python script**

 ## Prerequisites